 Avoid Sun Exposure

 This is hands down the most important thing you can do to keep pigment cells calm.
 There is increasing evidence that melasma is a photoaging skin disorder, making UV exposure a critical trigger of melasma.
 Stay out of the sun when possible and wear a generous amount of sunscreen daily.
+Sunscreen is a MUST 365 days a year, as just one day in the sun can trigger a melasma cascade if you are pre-disposed to it.
 Hats, sunglasses, and sun-protective clothing are also your best defense.

 Reduce Heat Exposure